-In another life and with another brain I would have made myself master and pupil of language – instead…
+In another life and with another brain I would have made myself pupil and master of language.
+Instead:

-“I was just about to tell you the same thing,” I said, feeling whole again for the first time since I first ever felt the theory of romantic love meld into the reality of another.
-“I love you, too,” I said, in what then I saw as truth and what now I call a dream, “I have always loved you.”
+“I was just about to tell you the same thing,” I said, feeling whole, as I had the first time I saw the theory of romantic love meld into the reality of another.
+“I love you, too,” I said, in what then I saw as truth and what now I call a dream.
+“I have always loved you.”